yohannrub/jquery.timed-slideshow/README.md

 jQuery Timed Slideshow is a lightweight jQuery slideshow plugin with timing animation controls and automatic pagination features.
 This plugin has available functions to go to a specific slide, play, pause and reset the internal timer.
-Its timer uses an actual timekeeping by polling current time (as use of `setInterval()` only is not fully reliable for actual timekeeping).
+Its internal timer uses an actual timekeeping by polling current time (as use of `setInterval()` only is not fully reliable for actual timekeeping).
 It currently supports *slide* and *fade* transition effects.

 [**Demo page**](http://yohannrub.github.com/jquery.timed-slideshow/)